ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Which movies did Quentin Tarantino direct, but not star in?
 * Who receives the Nobel Prize in Physics in 2000?
 * When did Diana and Charles get married?
-* How many continents are there? > quantity / number
 * Where is Mozambique located? > location/place
 * Who built the first pyramid? > consider "pyramide" as (single) triple / predicate
 * Who wrote the book, "Huckleberry Finn"?
-* When is Mexico's independence? > independance date
 * What kind of animal is Babar?
-* Where does the prime minister of United kingdom lived? (intersection node on the ui)

-* What country is the biggest producer of tungsten?
 * Who was the first Taiwanese President?
 * What is the brightest star visible from Earth?